Automated Low Humidity Generation System

 1 Traceable to the International System of Units (SI) through NIST-maintained standards.

 3 Using Halocarbon medium as the temperature heat transfer fluid from –80 to 12 °C.

 4 Temperature Control Stability is defined as the standard deviation over a 10-minute period, as measured by the saturation temperature control sensor after being at point for 60 minutes.

 5 Uncertainty values represent an expanded uncertainty using a coverage factor, k=2, at an approximate level of confidence of 95%.

 6 Uncertainty is based on the worst-case value from the 3920 uncertainty analysis

 ||200/230 ±20 V~, 10 A, 1 Ø, 50/60 Hz

 ||Min 80 psiG @ 10 L/min - Max 300 psiG @ 10 L/min

 ||5 to 95% Non-condensing

-The option available for the 3920 is the 4 Port Heated Manifold (4PHM) with controller and a 3/4"-16 straight thread adapters.
+The accessory available for the 3920 is the 4 Port Heated Manifold (4PHM) with controller and comes standard with 3/4"-16 straight thread adapters.
+This accessory can also be used with the Model 3900 as well.
 Ask your sales representative for details.